hpcugent/vsc_user_docs/mkdocs/docs/HPC/python.md

 Python 3.11.5
 ```

+!!! tip
+    To clear all loaded modules, you can run:

+    ```bash
+    $ module purge
+    ```

+However, we recommend loading a **Python bundle** module,
+which already includes a number of commonly used Python packages.
+Run `module avail Python-bundle-PyPI` to see the available Python bundle modules
+and `module show <bundle_module>` to see which packages are included in a bundle.

 ## Python packages as modules

 Python packages can be divided into two categories: standard library packages and third-party packages.